Airborne Electromagnetic (AEM) Surveys

 AEM equipment setup and pre-flight preparation.

-AEM data will be collected in a grid and the amount of data collected in each basin will be proportional to the total basin area.
+AEM data will be collected in a coarse grid with an approximately 2 by 8 mile spacing.
 DWR will determine the flight lines by considering local hydrogeology and important areas within each basin, including areas with known data gaps, areas adjacent to critical infrastructure, or areas where recharge is being considered.
 DWR will contact GSAs prior to flight line development to gather information about important areas within each basin.

 GSAs are encouraged to provide relevant, existing data to DWR to support the interpretation of the AEM data.
 The following types of existing data are requested: